 Garden room maintenance

-A garden room should be in keeping with the style of your home and garden.
+A garden room should be in keeping with the style of your home and garden, with contemporary garden rooms suiting modern, clean-cut spaces, and more traditional summerhouses perfect for period homes.
 To ensure the design is spot on, you need to get its position, size and look just right.
 Here’s how:

 1. Find the perfect spot